namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 world.
 There were arguments.
 This is natural, because again, most people would not approach the two paths as equally viable.
 The stigma of not having a college degree sits too deep within the soul of our society.
-So the initial reaction was no, definitely you are not doing that.
-Fortunately, after some time and some shouting, we got down to the good stuff, the cold calculations, the listing of pros and cons.
+So the initial reaction was "no, definitely you are not doing that".
+Fortunately, after some time and some verbal fencing, we got down to the good stuff, the cold calculations, the listing of pros and cons.
 Some important questions were asked and answered.
 Ultimately, we came to the conclusion that in terms of *useful* knowledge to be gained, job prospects and most importantly happiness, dropping out was the better choice.
 There were repercussions of course.
 There would be certain doors that would close.
 I wouldn't be able to apply for certain visas in certain countries for example.
 However I'm a US, French and Austrian citizen and that covers a reasonably wide job market, so missing out on working in Japan is something I could live with as long as I was still allowed to eat Japanese food.
-I think the argument that won them over the most was the happiness argument -- I was happier in industry and felt like I belonged there more than I belonged in my little room in Munich.

-Dropping out might seem to many as the "riskier" option compared to staying in university.
+One thought: Dropping out might seem to many as the "riskier" option compared to staying in university.
 The latter is the safe choice, where you can't really go wrong.
 You'll learn something and you'll get a degree --- no risk in that.
 But I didn't see it that way.
 I perceived both options as risky.
 To me, staying in university carried a very high potential opportunity cost.
 There was a legitimate risk that I would spend another two years learning less and making less progress towards my long term goals of success than if I did drop out.
-As an ambitious person who was very eager to maximize my potential in every possible way and really had't a minute to spare in that pursuit, that outcome seemed worse to me than discovering minor roadblocks later on, caused by not having finished my studies.
+As an ambitious person who was very eager to maximize my potential in every possible way and really had't a minute to spare in that pursuit, that outcome seemed worse to me than discovering minor roadblocks later on due to not having a degree.

 So the decision was made.
 I told my manager that I wanted a full time offer.
 A few weeks later I got it and accepted an offer for a full time Software